EddyCR/Angular2/README.md

 # Netflixdev

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0. and it's a personal project in order to be able to practice Angular 2

 ## Development server